 This blog post covers the top five filmmaking tools you’ll need to create your next video masterpiece.

-- Audio Equipment: Audio quality is just as important as video quality when making a film, which is why we recommend investing in a good microphone like this Rode NT
+Audio quality is just as important as video quality when making a film, which is why we recommend investing in a good microphone like this Rode NT.

 Writing A Short Film Doesn’t Leave Much Time For Genre-Blending